Imagine it’s your first day at a new job. Maybe your dream job.

 Sound crazy?
 According to Gallup, only 12% of employees agree their organization does a great job of onboarding new employees.
 For many, there is no welcoming ceremony, no formal training and nothing that makes the new hire feel like they’re somewhere they should be proud of.

 Over $30 Billion is spent annually to retain employees who are not happy, engaged, or understanding of their roles.
 Talk about a waste of money.
 These are all very simple things, which, if the proper time is spent, can be addressed during the onboarding process.
 As studies show, addressing these key components early, can increase employee performance and retention upwards of 50%.

 So let’s talk about some simple steps that any organization can take to improve their onboarding process:

 Everyone loves to get free stuff, so onboarding kits are a no-brainer.
 Not only does it make the recipient happy (and happy means more productivity), it also immediately empowers them to become a brand ambassador and walking advertisement while using the merch outside of the office.
-But of course, you don’t want to give them a box of clicky pens or a white C-handle coffee cup.
+But of course, you don’t want to give them a box of clicky pens or a generic white C-handle coffee cup.
 You want to give them product that ties in with your culture; things they would actually be proud to brandish during off-hours.

 Disclaimer: While some can be pretty elaborate, you don’t have to drop a lot of cash to make an impact.
 The total cost can be built around any budget.
 Keep in mind, onboarding kits are a very small investment on someone who we foresee being a part of our community for the next ten years.